Shaheen M Jun 19, 2026

 • Linking to structural analysis software (Robot Structural Analysis, ETABS) for load calculations

-Contractors and construction managers use Revit models for:
+Contractors and construction managers use Revit models for construction and project management through:

 • Quantity takeoffs and material estimation directly from model data